 - has trouble looking at bright lights

-- has difficulty walking
+- has trouble walking

 - seems confused

-- seems very ill or is vomiting
+- seems very ill

 - has a stiff neck